vibhavg1/uai-competition-dev/_pages/root/information/introduction.md

 title: "Introduction"
 permalink: /information/introduction/
 ---
-We are pleased to announce an upcoming evaluation of probabilistic approximate inference algorithms, as part of the UAI 2022 conference.
+We are pleased to announce an upcoming evaluation of probabilistic approximate inference algorithms and machine learning multi-label classification algorithms as part of the UAI 2022 conference.
 <!-- All researchers working on inference in graphical models and statistical relational models are encouraged to participate.-->